Best Options Trading Platforms/Brokers Compared & Reviewed

 All online options trading platforms in the UK need to be regulated by the Financial Conduct Authority (FCA).
 The FCA ensures that these platforms are well-funded, fair to customers, and have strong compliance systems.

-We only feature FCA-regulated options brokers, so your funds are protected by the Financial Services Compensation Scheme (FSCS).
+We only feature FCA-regulated options brokers, so you can trade with confidence knowing your funds are safeguarded by the Financial Services Compensation Scheme (FSCS)

 What Is The Best Options Broker For Beginners?